How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 Security Considerations

-To setting up the security considerations, edit Nginx configuration file: nano /etc/nginx/nginx.conf or web site configuration file: nano /etc/nginx/site-available/example.conf
+To improve Raspberry Pi web server performance, edit the Nginx configuration file: nano /etc/nginx/nginx.conf or web site configuration file: nano /etc/nginx/site-available/example.conf

 ● Configure Nginx to Use SSL

-Obtain a free SSL certificate with Let’s Encrypt:
+To complete your Raspberry Pi SSL setup, obtain a free SSL certificate with Let’s Encrypt.

 sudo apt-get install certbot python3-certbot-nginx